-- 1. The presiding judge shall appoint as jurors 12 of the prospective jurors remaining after the challenge procedures and two prospective jurors shall participate in the case hearing as reserve jurors.
+1. The presiding judge shall appoint as jurors 12 of the prospective jurors remaining after the challenge procedures and two prospective jurors shall participate in the case hearing as reserve jurors.
 Based on the complexity of the case, the judge may decide to approve more reserve jurors.
-That decision shall be entered in the record of the court session. - 2.
-A reserve juror shall attend the court session but he/she may not express his/her opinion, influence jurors or attend the court deliberation.
-A reserve juror shall participate in the court deliberation and voting only if he/she has replaced a juror in cases and in accordance with the procedure provided for by Article 232 (1) of this Code.
-In such a case a court deliberation shall start from the beginning. - 3.
-After the completion of the jury selection procedure, the presiding judge shall set a day for case hearing, which shall be not later than the third day after the completion of that procedure.
+That decision shall be entered in the record of the court session.

+2. A reserve juror shall attend the court session and court deliberation.
+A reserve juror may not express his/her opinion, influence jurors or participate in the voting.

+3. After the completion of the jury selection procedure, the presiding judge shall set a day for case hearing, which shall be not later than the third day after the completion of that procedure.

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328